 This story is one such untold incident which would have caused a major environmental calamity and severe economic impact to the region, if it was not for the BRAVE act of the Port authorities and other associated team members.

 In the evening hours of 17th January 2018, a major fire broke out in the Engine Room of on an oil tanker “M.T.
 Genessa”, which was anchored approximately 15 nautical miles off Deen Dayal port in Kandla.
 The vessel was laden with 30,000 metric tonnes of highly flammable high speed diesel.

 It took two exhausting days to extinguish the fire.
-This was a gigantic task undertaken by the Marine Department of Deen Dayal Port, seamlessly co-ordinated team work between the Fire Brigade, Coast Guard, Adani Port under the Leadership and coordination of Capt.
+This was a gigantic task undertaken by the Marine Department of Deen Dayal Port, seamlessly co-ordinate team work between the Fire Brigade, Coast Guard, Adani Port under the Leadership and coordination of Capt.
 T Srinivas- Dy.
 Conservator and Capt.
 K.M Mathew - Harbour Master.

 The fearless, brave heart team had a mission to accomplish.
-Despite the advice from international experts of not to approach the burning tanker and to stay atleast 2 nautical miles away from the ship, the Indian team of Fire fighters got as close as 30 meters of the bomb and started combatting the fire.
+Despite the advice from international experts of not to approach the burning tanker and to stay at-least 2 nautical miles away from the ship, the Indian team of Fire fighters got as close as 30 meters of the bomb and started combating the fire.
 Constant supply of chemical foam to fight the fire was made available by the support team.

 They eventually embarked the burning tanker, risking their lives.
 The thought of being on a ticking bomb, a surface so hot that the sole of the shoes melt in no time and you require wooden planks to provide insulation so that you can stand on the deck of the burning ship will send jitters down the spine.
 Their presence of mind and their determination to win was rewarded after 48 hours of daring battle.